 Julie joined Watsi on July 30th, 2014.
 Six years ago, Julie became the 270th member to automatically support a new Watsi patient every month.
-Since then, 5,679 more people have become monthly donors!
-Julie's most recent donation traveled 8,800 miles to support Thoeun, a 37-year-old monk from Cambodia, to fund mobility-restoring spine surgery.
+Since then, 6,202 more people have become monthly donors!
+Julie's most recent donation traveled 8,700 miles to support Grayson, a six-month-old from Tanzania, to fund surgery for his hydrocephalus condition.

 Julie has funded healthcare for 72 patients in 12 countries.